Medically reviewed on September 5, 2018

 Uses of Icar:

 - It is used to aid diet needs.

 - It is used to treat or prevent low iron in the body.

 - It may be given to your child for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Icar?

-- If your child has an allergy to this medicine or any part of Icar.
+- If your child has an allergy to Icar (iron suspension) or any part of Icar (iron suspension).